Our research is editorially independent but we may earn a commission for purchases made through our links.

 New Mexico may be one of the last places that you think of when considering places to snowshoe.
 But the northern part of the state actually gets an impressive amount of snow.
 You don’t need to venture far from Albuquerque to find snowshoeing trails of varying lengths in the Sandia Mountains.
 As long as there is enough snow on the ground, you can take the air tram to Sandia Crest and snowshoe down to the mountain base.

-Most travelers visit the Black Hills of South Dakota during the summer months to see Mount Rushmore en route to the other famous landmarks in the American West.
+Most travelers visit the Black Hills of South Dakota during the summer months to see Mount Rushmore and its other top natural attractions.
 However, this is also a fun place to snowshoe during the winter.
 Custer State Park spans thousands of wide-open acres and is known for buffalo, elk, and other rare wildlife species.
 One bucket-list snowshoe trail to consider is the Centennial Trail beginning at Bear Butte Lake and heading towards Wind Cave National Park.

 The Beaver Creek area of Colorado is a perfect destination for snowshoers.
-It’s about 100 miles from Denver and offers plenty of sunshine to provide a little warmth on cold, snowy days.
-McCoy Park has 32 kilometers of trails and offers stunning views of the area’s mountain ranges.
-You can access the trails by lift, and plan to stay at the Beaver Creek Resort for a little luxury after long days out in the snow.
-Head to Colorado’s Rocky Mountain Park for even more fun in the snow!
+It’s about 100 miles from Denver and offers plenty of sunshine to provide a little warmth on cold days.
+Beaver Creek Resort’s McCoy Park has 19 miles of trails and offers stunning views of the area’s mountain ranges.
+You can access the trails by lift, and plan to stay at one of Beaver Creek Resort’s signature properties for a little luxury after long days out in the snow.
+Head to Colorado’s Rocky Mountain Park, which is about three hours away, for even more fun in the snow!

 On British Columbia’s North Shore, snowshoers will find Mt.
 Seymour, a winter haven for pretty much all winter sports.
 It’s only a few minutes from Vancouver and a family-friendly snow sport destination that can be combined with many other sightseeing and recreation activities.

-Maine is a wonderful place to be for snowshoe enthusiasts during the winter months, especially the Camden area.
+Maine is a wonderful state for outdoor enthusiasts, especially snowshoe fans during the winter months in the Camden area.
 Camden Hills State Park has many wooded trails that are easy to follow for beginners.
 For a challenge, try snowshoeing up to Mount Megunticook and enduring the steep climb.
 Mount Battie is also a scenic destination on snowshoes.
 This is a pet-friendly park where you can snowshoe with your pup on a leash.
 Check out the nearby Camden Snow Bowl for even more snowshoe trails, as well as slopes for skiing and snowboarding.
 For an extra challenge, sign up for a snowshoeing race!

 Michigan’s Upper Peninsula is where Midwesterners head for winter fun and a plethora of falling snow.
 One of the best places to snowshoe in this area is Porcupine Mountains Wilderness State Park, which runs along Lake Superior and has over 100 miles of trails.
 To warm up along the way, make sure to stop by rustic cabins and yurts.
 There are over a dozen of them, but make sure to plan your route in advance and assess your skill level in blisteringly cold conditions.

 New Zealand is often associated with warm-weather adventure sports, but it’s a surprisingly great place for snowshoeing during the winter too.
 Check out an area called The Remarkables, which is known for the best snowshoeing in the area.
-This is a great destination for casual snowshoers who also want to spend time visiting the area’s restaurants, bars, and shops.
+Queenstown is a top destination for outdoor adventurers, as well as casual snowshoers who want to spend time visiting the area’s restaurants, bars, and shops.

-The Stowe Mountain area has over 100 miles of trails that are part of the Green Mountain State Forest network.
+The Stowe Mountain area has over 45 miles of cross-country skiing and snowshoeing trails that are part of the Green Mountain State Forest network.
 This is a popular resort for families to stay at while spending time out in the snow in this beautiful region of Vermont.
-One popular option for beginners is to take a guided snowshoeing tour from the Stowe Mountain Lodge to get views of Mount Mansfield.
-Snowshoes rental shops are abundant, and you can even snowshoe from the resort to the town’s Main Street.
+One popular option for beginners is to take a guided snowshoeing tour from the The Lodge at Spruce Peak to get views of Mount Mansfield.
+Snowshoe rental shops are abundant, and you can even snowshoe from the resort to the town’s Main Street.